Local Property Tax (LPT)

 An annual Local Property Tax (LPT) is charged on residential properties in Ireland.

-You are liable for LPT in 2023 if you owned a residential property on 1 November 2022.
+You are liable for LPT in 2024 if you own a residential property on 1 November 2023.

-If you paid LPT in 2022 with a repeating payment method, such as a direct debit, the payment will continue in 2023 unless you choose a different way to pay.
+If you paid LPT for 2023 with a repeating payment method, such as a direct debit, the payment will continue in 2024 unless you choose a different way to pay.
 Repeating methods include LPT deductions from your salary, pension or social protection payment.
 If you have changed bank, you may need to update your direct debit.

-If you paid LPT in 2022 with a type of payment that does not automatically repeat, you need to choose how you want to pay LPT for 2023.
+If you paid LPT for 2023 with a type of payment that does not automatically repeat, you need to choose how you want to pay LPT for 2024.
 You can do this in your Revenue property record.

 You should have confirmed your payment method with Revenue by:

-If your property was not liable for LPT on 1 November 2021 but is liable on 1 November 2022, you should have submitted an LPT return by 2 December 2022.
+If your property was not liable for LPT on 1 November 2022 but is liable on 1 November 2023, you should submit an LPT return by 1 December 2023.
 Even if you own a property that is exempt, you must still make a Local Property Tax return to claim an exemption.

-You may be able to choose to defer payment of the LPT in certain circumstances.
+You may be able to defer payment of the LPT in certain circumstances.